L-GC-Instituto-Humboldt/MetabarcodingIguaque/README.md

 ## Data filtering

-The root name of the files called in this script is ```iguaque```, however it should be replaced by the file name of the corresponding bacteria, eukarya, fungi, plants, and insects dataset.
+The root names of the files called in this script are ```iguaque``` and ```insects```, however they should be replaced by the file name of the corresponding bacteria, eukarya, fungi, plants, and insects datasets.

 ### Required softwares and packages